shakfu/py-js/README.md

 The [Quickstart](#quickstart) section below covers general setup for all of the externals, and will get you up and running with the `py` and `pyjs` externals.
 The [Building Experimental Externals using Cmake](#building-experimental-externals-using-cmake) section provides additional info to build the other remaining externals, and the [Building self-contained Python3 Externals for Packages and Standalones](https://github.com/shakfu/py-js/tree/main/source/projects/py#building-self-contained-python3-externals-for-packages-and-standalones) section covers more advanced building and deployment scenarios for the `py` and `pyjs` externals with details about their many build variations available via a custom python-based build system which was specifically developed to cater for different scenerios of packaging and deploying the externals in Max packages and standalones.

-If you are interested in more detailed project-specific documentation, please refer to the links in the [Overview](#overview) section which link respective project folders in the `py-js/source/projects` section.
+If you are interested in more detailed project-specific documentation, please refer to the links in the [Overview](#overview) section which link to respective project folders in the `py-js/source/projects` section.

 Please feel free to ask questions or make suggestions via the project's github issue tracker.